 Prior to accepting the position as Executive Director of the Illinois Solar Energy Association, Lesley served on the ISEA board from September 2009 until April 2012.
 As a board member she was Chair of Marketing Committee.
 Lesley previously worked for Community Energy Inc.(CEI) as the Midwest Director of Business Development.
 She started with CEI in 2005 as the Residential Program Manager for the award winning City of Naperville Renewable Energy Program, and in 2006 added corporate and industrial sales to her responsibilities.
 Lesley also serves on the board of the Illinois Environmental Council.
 She is grateful to have the opportunity to use her personal energy to help with the transition to the clean energy economy.

-Program Development Assistant
+Program Development Associate

 Brian is the Director of Continental Electric’s Energy Solutions Division.
 He is a Licensed Professional Engineer, a Trustee for the DuPage Chapter of the Northeastern Illinois IBEW/NECA Trust Funds, and active with the Chicago Electric Association and Illinois’ Electric Vehicle Advisory Council.
 His passion for creating a greener and healthier environment by reducing fossil fuel emissions and energy consumption will continue to be his driving mission.